clarahoffmann/NumericalDifferentiation/Radar/ReadMe.md

 * Sources

 # Using Radars to Measure Speed & Velocity
 Any radar that measures speed of a moving object uses numerical differentiation.
 For example, a radar station which measures the speed of passing planes uses numerical differentiation to obtain their speed and acceleration.
-This example is taken from Gilat \& Subramaniam \cite{radar} (2014).
+This example is taken from Gilat \& Subramaniam (2014).
 Assume the angle and distance towards an aircraft is recorded every three seconds.
 The velocity and acceleration can be determined using the distance to the airplane (r), the angle of the radar to the ground (theta) and the time (t) by ...

 <a href="https://www.codecogs.com/eqnedit.php?latex=v&space;=&space;\sqrt{\bigg(\frac{dr}{dt}\bigg)^2&space;&plus;&space;\bigg(r\frac{d\theta}{dt}\bigg)^2}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?v&space;=&space;\sqrt{\bigg(\frac{dr}{dt}\bigg)^2&space;&plus;&space;\bigg(r\frac{d\theta}{dt}\bigg)^2}" title="v = \sqrt{\bigg(\frac{dr}{dt}\bigg)^2 + \bigg(r\frac{d\theta}{dt}\bigg)^2}" /></a> \
  and \